We’ll be comparing two Chinese-made robot vacuums in detail, the 360 S6 versus the Roborock S5 Max.

 In comparison, the 360 S6 only does it once.
-Users won’t have the option to adjust the number of passes, except in the area tab, which I think isn’t practical.
+Users won’t have the option to adjust the number of passes, except in the area tab, which isn’t practical.

 4. Water tank

-It dispenses the right amount, keeping the pad damp without soaking the pad.
+It dispenses the right amount, keeping the pad damp without soaking it.
 Users also have the option to adjust the water flow through the app.